oliverbebber/aws-bootcamp-cruddur-2023/journal/week1.md

 - ```COPY``` adds files from our Docker client's current directory.
 - ```RUN``` builds our app by installing ```npm```.
 - ```CMD``` specifies the command to run within the container.

+## Guidelines & Recommendations
+### Create ephemeral containers
+Images defined by Dockerfiles should generate containers that are as ephemeral as possible.
+- This means the container can be stopped & destroyed, then rebuilt & replaced with minimumal set up and configuration.

+### Pipe Dockerfile through stdin
+Docker has the ability to build images by piping a Dockerfile through stdin with a local or remote build context.
+Piping a Dockerfile through stdin can be helpful to perform one-off builds without writing a Dockerfile to disk, or in situations where the Dockerfile is generated and shouldn't remain afterwards.
+- Any method to provide the Dockerfile on stdin can be used.